thunderrabbit/barefoot_rob/content/events/2021/01/23walking-meditation-in-lovely-yoyogi-park---welcome-2021.md

 What to Expect:

+* We will meet at 11:45 and by noon decided where to go.
-* We will find a nice place in the big field past the fountains.
+* We will find a nice place in the big field past the fountains or a dry area.
 * I will guide us in meditation, including walking meditation.
 * Feel free to take off your shoes; whatever makes you comfortable.

-I plan for the weather to be nice, so let's stay in the park until 14:30 and then decide what we want to do after that.
+Despite today's forecast, I plan for the weather to be nice, so let's stay in the park until 14:30 and then decide what we want to do after that.

 **Costs:**